XinLab-CLUE/XinLab-CLUE.github.io/_people/Amin_Pouresmaeil.md

 - Processing instruction
 - Individual differences in second language acquisition

+### PhD Project
+The online primary and secondary effects of processing instruction on second language acquisition and the role of individual differences in working memory

 ### Publications

 - Pouresmaeil, A., Wang, X., & Benati, A. (2025).
 The online effects of processing instruction on the acquisition of the English passive structure.
 Languages, 10(7).
 166. doi: 10.3390/languages10070166